-Lauren has been producing, directing, and stage-managing theatre, television and live events for almost 30 years.
-On Broadway, she produced High with Kathleen Turner, and Looped, for which Valerie Harper won a Tony Award® nomination as Best Leading Actress in a Play.
-For the past 15 seasons Lauren has produced the Drama Desk Awards and served on numerous Tony, Grammy, Daytime Emmy and Video Music Award telecasts.
+Lauren has been producing, directing, and stage-managing theatre, television, and live events for over 30 years.
+On Broadway, she produced The Velocity of Autumn with Estelle Parsons, High with Kathleen Turner, and Looped, for which Valerie Harper won a Tony Award® nomination as Best Leading Actress in a Play.
+For 15 seasons Lauren produced the Drama Desk Awards and continues to serve on numerous Tony, Grammy, Daytime Emmy, and Video Music Award telecasts.
 She has been the coordinating producer for Broadway Salutes, which honors professionals earning their living on Broadway for 25, 35, and 50 years.
 She was also a coordinating producer for the outdoor extravaganza celebrating Mamma Mia’s 10th anniversary on Broadway.
-For the past 3 seasons, she has produced the Gala for the American Theatre Wing, which presents the Tony Awards® along with The Broadway League.
-Past performers on the Wing Gala include Hugh Jackman, Kristen Chenoweth, Barbara Cook, Megan Mullally, Audra McDonald, Kelli O’Hara, Harry Connick Jr., Jennifer Hudson, James Naughton, Angela Lansbury, and Elaine Paige.
-Over the past three decades she has worked with such entertainment luminaries as James Earl Jones, Lily Tomlin, Patti LuPone, Patrick Stewart, Samuel L. Jackson, Bebe Neuwirth, Bernadette Peters, Chita Rivera, Harvey Fierstein, Brooke Shields, and Elaine Stritch.

-Lauren is a member of The Broadway League and a voter for the Tony Awards ® and the Drama Desk Awards.
-She has been a guest lecturer in the graduate theatre programs at NYU and Yale.
+Lauren has been a guest lecturer in the graduate theatre programs at NYU and Yale.
 She is a featured video columnist with her series Class Notes, seen at BroadwayStars.com.